nicholas-maltbie/PropHunt/Contributing.md

 Whenever you are adding new features or changing the code, make sure to add documentation.
 Use the [C# XML Documentation Comments](https://marketplace.visualstudio.com/items?itemName=k--kato.docomment) for documentation.
 This uses XML Documentation for C#.
 If you have any questions about this code, reference the [doxygen manual](http://www.doxygen.nl/manual/xmlcmds.html).

-## 3. ~~Write Unit Test~~
+## 3. Write Unit Test

-Normally we would recommend writing unit tests for all pieces of code but this as of now is not setup in an easy manner.
-Ensure that your code works and add it to the environment before committing it.
+Write unit tests for your existing code with the Edit Mode Tests.
+There is an article in the wiki about [Making Unit Tests](https://github.com/nicholas-maltbie/PropHunt/wiki/Making-Unit-Tests).
+There is an example unit test.
+To view existing tests look at the `Assets/Tests/EditModeTests` path within the project for all the current tests in the project.

-Here is a short intro on unity testing [article link](https://www.raywenderlich.com/9454-introduction-to-unity-unit-testing).
-If we figure out a standardized way to include this we will add it to the project.
+If you want to know more about testing in unity read this introduction to unit testing in unity [article link](https://www.raywenderlich.com/9454-introduction-to-unity-unit-testing).

 ## 4. Make a Pull Request